EpicBrainUser/python-booklet/python_booklet.typ

 class AritheticClass:
     def __init__(self, value):
         self.value = value```
-- Then we can add our own methods (which are really funtions) to the class:\
+- Then we can add our own methods (which are really functions) to the class:\
 ```python
 class AritheticClass:
     def __init__(self, value):